Welcome to the UMBC Cyber Dawgs’ homepage. We are a group of UMBC students who share a common interest in computer and network security.

 umbccd-group+subscribe @ umbc.edu As a rule we only accept umbc.edu email addresses.
 If you do not have a umbc.edu email and would like to join, please contact our secretary.

-Our advisor has set up a class that runs concurrently with our meetings.
-If you are in this class or wish to know more about it, take a look at the course website here: https://www.csee.umbc.edu/courses/undergraduate/CMSC491activeCyber/
+In fall 2017, our advisor set up a class that ran concurrently with our meetings.
+If you were in this class or want to know more about it, take a look at the course website here: https://www.csee.umbc.edu/courses/undergraduate/CMSC491activeCyber/

 You must have a umbc.edu email address to signup on Slack. ↩